 Following this, it is reported that Queen Elizabeth is fond of some grilled fish or chicken, and tends to stay away from starch for her meal at lunch.
-It's clearly the simple things done what that Queen Elizabeth prefers when it comes to food!
+It's clearly the simple things, that Queen Elizabeth prefers when it comes to food!

 For fish, the Queen loves some Dover Sole with wilted spinach or courgettes.
 As regards chicken - grilled with a salad.